-We must ACT NOW to keep Africa safe.
+We must ACT NOW to protect 1 billion people.

-Stay Safe Africa seeks to empower communities and individuals to take simple and proven preventative measures to help prevent the spread of COVID-19 in Africa, supporting the African Union, the African Centres for Disease Control and Prevention, the World Health Organization, and national governments’ response plans.
-Furthermore, the campaign aims to encourage individuals to pool resources to support the African Union COVID-19 Response Fund.
+Stay Safe Africa seeks to empower communities and individuals to take simple and proven preventative measures to help prevent the spread of COVID-19 in Africa.
+The campaign is building trust in vaccines among the general public to promote uptake, while simultaneously advocating for equitable access to these vaccines to support the World Health Organization, and national governments’ response plans.

 Together, we must be vigilant to stop the spread of this disease.
-As the world comes together to tackle the COVID-19 pandemic, it is important to ensure that essential services and operations continue to protect the lives of people affected by malaria, Neglected Tropical Diseases, vaccine preventable diseases and in need of improved access to adequate sanitation.
+As the world continues to collectively tackle the COVID-19 pandemic, it is crucial that we ensure people have access to life-saving vaccines and evidence-based information to save millions of lives from preventable disease.

 How can you PROTECT yourself, your family and community from COVID-19?